Space Jam: Sequel

 In February 2019, after releasing the official logo with a promotional poster, Space Jam 2 was announced to be scheduled for release on July 16, 2021.
 Principal photography began on June 25, 2019.
+On July 16, 2019, it was announced Nance was leaving the project because he and "the studio/producers had different takes on the creative vision for Space Jam 2", and that Malcolm D. Lee would serve as his replacement.
+In May 2020, James officially revealed the title and logo of the film, as Space Jam: A New Legacy.
 On March 4, 2021, it was confirmed that the sequel would also feature various characters in the Warner Bros. film and television archive.

-Jordan was reportedly set to make a cameo in Space Jam 2, as the makers teased the fans in June 2021 that "Jordan will appear in the film, but not in the way you would expect it."
+Jordan was reportedly set to make a cameo in A New Legacy, as the makers teased the fans in June 2021 that "Jordan will appear in the film, but not in the way you would expect it."
 In fact, as shown in the film, he appeared in various pictures from his career and the Space Jam film.
 In a scene, Sylvester claimed to have found Jordan, but he actually found actor Michael B. Jordan, who thus made the cameo expected to be made by the former Bulls star.

-After the release of Space Jam 2, a third film was in talks by director Malcolm D. Lee with Dwayne Johnson involved as the lead, transitioning on the sports genre from basketball to professional wrestling.
+After the release of A New Legacy, a third film was in talks by Lee with Dwayne Johnson involved as the lead, transitioning on the sports genre from basketball to professional wrestling.